-John is the only Gospel that explicitly states that Jesus had a prior existence with God before birth and is divine in nature.
-In John, there is no birth narrative, and Jesus is not baptized by John the Baptist (at least it is not explicitly described).
-The temptation narrative is not present, Jesus does not preach an apocalyptic message and does not teach in parables.
-John's divine Jesus proclaims his identity openly: his discourses and signs are meant to reveal his true nature.
-Because Jesus' identity is abundantly clear, those who reject him are more strongly condemned than in the Synoptic Gospels.
-Like the other Gospels, the Gospel of John was written anonymously, though it has traditionally been attributed to John, son of Zebedee, thought to be the "beloved disciple" mentioned in earlier writings.
+John is the only Gospel that explicitly states that Jesus had a prior existence with God before birth and was divine in nature from the beginning.
+In John, there is no birth narrative, and the baptism of Jesus is not described.
+Unlike the other Gospels, Jesus does not preach an apocalyptic message and does not teach in parables.
+John's divine Jesus proclaims his identity openly, and those who reject him are more strongly condemned than in the Synoptic Gospels.
+Like the other Gospels, the Gospel of John was written anonymously, though traditionally attributed to John the Apostle.
 Some of the stories may go back to one of Jesus' followers, but the Gospel itself was written well after the deaths of the disciples and is the compilation of several different sources.
-The most well-known verse from John is 3:16 "For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life."
+The most well-known verse comes from John 3:16, "For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life."